Analytics anyone can use.

 Choosing the right type of chart or graph visualization can be key to conveying the most important insights in your data—on sight.
 This paper will help you determine which chart is best for the type of data you're analyzing and the questions you want to answer.

-But simply casting your data onto a static graph can at best answer simple questions.
-We'll go beyond, and teach you about combining graphs on a dashboard, adding filters, and what charts pair well together.
+Displaying your data as a static graph can answer simple questions.
+We'll go beyond and teach you about combining graphs on a dashboard, adding filters, and what charts pair well together.
 From a horizontal bar graph to a box-and-whisker plot, you'll be slinging graphs at the speed of curiosity.
-The result is business insight and answers to questions at the speed of thought.
+The result is business insight, clear communication of data, and answers to questions at the speed of thought.

 Bar charts are one of the most common ways to visualize data.
 Why?
 It’s quick to compare information, revealing highs and lows at a glance.
 Bar charts are especially effective when you have numerical data that splits nicely into different categories so you can quickly see trends within your data.